mosip/inji-verify/docker-compose/README.md

 `essential`: This credential is required for the verification to succeed.

-`isAuthRequestEmbedded: false`: The corresponding VP request will use `client_id_scheme` as `DID` and Auth Request will be available to wallet via Request_Uri within the VP request.
+`clientIdScheme: did`: The corresponding VP request will use `client_id_scheme` as `DID` and Auth Request will be available to wallet via Request_Uri within the VP request.

-`isAuthRequestEmbedded: true`: The corresponding VP request will use `client_id_scheme` as `pre_registered` and Auth Request will be available to wallet directly within the VP request.
+`clientIdScheme: pre_registered`: The corresponding VP request will use `client_id_scheme` as `pre_registered` and Auth Request will be available to wallet directly within the VP request.

 `definition` : The presentation definition for the particular type of credential.
 For more details check [[DIF.PresentationExchange]](https://identity.foundation/presentation-exchange/spec/v2.0.0/)